-When necessary, two disparate individuals can often forge a relationship because of a commonality, be it a mutual cause, a belief, a similar situation, or a character trait.
+When necessary, two disparate individuals can often forge a relationship based on a commonality, be it a mutual cause, a belief, a similar situation, or a character trait.
 Leadership, and the responsibility that inherently accompanies it, can be one of those binding elements.

 Forget Oscar and Felix, Washington and Guyasuta were an even odder couple.
 George Washington was born in 1732 and was raised as part of the landed gentry of Colonial Virginia.
 When he was merely 17, Washington was appointed the official surveyor for Culpepper County, Virginia, and was later made a major in the Virginia militia.